 “And so far, I find that the school has been enormously helpful and if I was ever stuck on something, I would just send an email or make a phone call and help would be on the way,” she said.

 When asked about the response times by the support team, Agnes is glowing:

 “I think I’d probably contact the support team four or five times a week and in exam times that might be even more.
 I’ve found the guys have just been amazing.
 Usually I look at my phone and within around four to seven minutes my phone will be ringing with their response and help is there.”

 “I'm really impressed with that because there have been a few times when I left something for the last minute - an assignment due maybe next day - and then after I’ve received help, I usually solve the problem within half an hour,” she said.

 We wish Agnes all the best in reaching her goals of finishing her degree and then finding a job or starting a business in a career she loves whilst living an enjoyable lifestyle at the same time!

 “The enrolment process was easy.
-I remember it was last year it took quite a short time especially I was really excited to start but just recently, I applied for a 6 month defer which I ended up coming back from early on and someone was helping me with the enrolment but it was just fantastic so I think I emailed him one Friday afternoon and by Monday it was organized that yes you can get ready to come back four months early and it was just really easy and just really quickly done so yeah it was just a really positive experience.”
+I remember it was last year, it took quite a short time especially.
+I was really excited to start, but just recently, I applied for a six-month deferral which I ended up coming back from early on, and someone was helping me with the enrolment, but it was just fantastic, so I think I emailed him one Friday afternoon and by Monday it was organised that yes, you can get ready to come back four months early, and it was just really easy and just really quickly done, so yeah, it was just a really positive experience.”